E. A. Thompson: Politics

 Thompson's revulsion towards Nazism, and his rejection of the strict Presbyterianism of his family, made him receptive towards Marxist ideology, which was popular among intellectuals in the 1930s.
 He was particularly impressed by the works of Friedrich Engels and Vladimir Lenin.
 Influenced by Benjamin Farrington and the poet Roger Roughton, Thompson joined the Communist Party of Great Britain by 1941.
 The influence of Marxism is present in Thompson's works on a wide variety of subjects.
 This influence is particularly detectable in his studies on the rebellions of the Bagaudae.

 Thompson left the Communist Party of Great Britain in 1956, the year of the Soviet Union's intervention in Hungary.
 In later life he referred to himself as a Thompsonist rather than a Marxist.
 His academic work continued to demonstrate a Marxist-oriented outlook on history.
 The class structure of societies continued to play a central role in his studies.
 No longer playing an active part in politics, he maintained an enthusiastic interest.
-He was strongly opposed to the Soviet handling of the Prague Spring, and criticised British policy in Northern Ireland, particularly sectarian violence.
+He was strongly opposed to the Soviet handling of the Prague Spring, and criticised both British policy and sectarian violence in Northern Ireland.